How is it possible that a string of fake pearls, purchased at Bergdorf Goodman for about $25, eventually sold at auction for $211,000?

 Want to see the set-up and payoff in action?
 Let’s take a masterful example from Pixar’s film UP.

-Let’s take a look at some of the biggest set-ups and pay-offs at play (and let us know in the comments about any more you find):
+Let’s take a look at some of the biggest set-ups and pay-offs at play:

 - The Set-up: Carl holding one blue balloon at the beginning of film.
 The single balloon becomes symbolic of being alone AND of his first meeting with Ellie.